Buddha-nature: Madhyamaka school

-Indian Madhyamak a phi"losophers interpreted the theory as a description of emptiness and as a non implicative negation.
+Indian Madhyamaka philosophers interpreted the theory as a description of emptiness and as a non-implicative negation.
 Bhaviveka's Tarkajvala states:

-Candrakirti's Madhyamakāvatārabhāsya states: "One should know that since [the alaya-consciousness] follows the nature of all entities, it is nothing but emptiness that is taught through the term 'alaya-consciousness.'"
+According to Candrakirti's Madhyamakāvatārabhāsya the storehouse consciousness "is nothing but emptiness that is taught through the term 'alaya-consciousness.'"
 Go Lotsawa states that this statement is referencing the tathāgatagarbha doctrine.
 Candrakirti's Madhyamakāvatārabhāsya also argues, basing itself on the Lankavatara sutra, that "the statement of the emptiness of sentient beings being a buddha adorned with all major and minor marks is of expedient meaning".

 Kamalasila's (c.
-740-795) Madhyamakaloka associates tathāgatagarbha with luminosity and luminosity with emptiness:
+740–795) Madhyamakaloka associates tathāgatagarbha with luminosity and luminosity with emptiness.
+According to Kamalasila the idea that all sentient beings have tathāgatagarbha means that all beings can attain full awakening and also refers to how "the term tathāgata expresses that the dharmadhātu, which is characterized by personal and phenomenal identitylessness, is natural luminosity."